-The SSL certificates for all web applications on the UTN servers are provided by Let’s Encrypt.
-This initiative provides free short term SSL certificates for all websites.
-Let’s Encrypt certificates can be aquired using certbot, an automated Let’s Encrypt client.
+Certbot is a tool provided by Let’s Encrypt and provides free short term SSL certificates.
 Installation instructions can be found on the certbot website.
 We currently do not use the automatic NGINX configuration functionality of certbot.
 This is because certbot overrides the NGINX configuration we have added via ansible when we created the sites.

 A new certificate can be easily acquired using the following command

 sudo /certbot-0.30.2/certbot-auto --no-self-upgrade certonly --webroot -w /var/www/XXXXX/public -d XXXXX, where

 XXXXX is replaced by the domain name of the applicaton.

 /certbot-0.30.2/certbot-auto --no-self-upgrade on the Glesys servers.
 This is because they are running Ubuntu 12.04 and higher versions of certbot are incompatible with Ubuntu 12.04